awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 <summary><strong>PUT /api/media/{item}</strong></summary>
 <br/>

 > Create or update an object in Amazon S3.
-Creating or updating an image file will trigger the Step Function.
+Creating or updating an image file will trigger the Step Functions workflow.

 <table>
 <tr>